 In Forms 1-3, students follow a vibrant and dynamic curriculum designed around the study of a Shakespeare play, a novel and selected poetry, alongside discrete writing skills and genres in preparation for IGCSE.

 All students take the Edexcel IGCSEs in English Language and English Literature, with approximately two-thirds achieving the equivalent of a Grade 7 or higher.

 Many students choose to continue their study of English into the Sixth Form.
-We offer the OCR English Literature A Level, a dynamic course which encourages lively debate and original interpretation of some of the greatest works ever written in English.
+We offer the Edexcel English Literature A Level, a dynamic course which encourages lively debate and original interpretation of some of the greatest works ever written in English.
 Every year a number of students choose to continue their study of English at degree level, with many securing places at leading universities.

 Outside the syllabus, there are numerous English activities for students such as book groups, creative writing clubs and a journalism society.
 We regularly invite professional writers to visit the College to run workshops and the students enjoy a wide range of theatre trips that enrich their study of play texts.